This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Based on the fact that international trade has increased significantly in the past decades, Mexico has executed several free trade agreements with several countries (including the United States, Canada, Japan, Chile, the European Union and Israel) that include and recognise the importance of international cooperation and coordination among the competent authorities to ensure the effective enforcement of antitrust law between the free trade areas.
 In addition, Mexico has executed agreements with the United States and Canada, among others, that deepen cooperation to ensure the prevention and prohibition of monopolistic activities.

 Outlook and challenges

-The Commission recently advanced to the three-stars level in the world rankings of Global Competition Review’s ‘Rating Enforcement’ survey, which for 14 years has been measuring the performance and effectiveness of the global antitrust agencies.
+The Commission recently advanced to the three-star level in the world rankings of Global Competition Review’s ‘Rating Enforcement’ survey, which for 14 years has been measuring the performance and effectiveness of the global antitrust agencies.

 These recent activities are proof that the new Mexican government is working harder to further ensure that monopolistic activities are investigated and sanctioned.
 Mexico has made consistent efforts with respect to antitrust investigation, prevention and enforcement.
-However, secondary legislation yet to be drafted will clear up a number of concerns regarding the execution and enforceability of antitrust legislation, including whether the ordering of the divestiture of assets, rights or shares to eliminate anti-competitive effects by the Commission and the Institute must be the result of a sanction or investigation or if no such requirement is necessary.
-The evolution of antitrust law in Mexico has been quick and complex, and the following years will determine how antitrust authorities will coexist and the extent of the government’s effectiveness in preventing monopolistic activities.
+However, secondary legislation yet to be drafted will clear up several concerns regarding the execution and enforceability of antitrust legislation, including whether the ordering of the divestiture of assets, rights or shares to eliminate anti-competitive effects by the Commission and the Institute must be the result of a sanction or investigation or if no such requirement is necessary.
+The evolution of antitrust law in Mexico has been quick and complex, and the coming years will determine how antitrust authorities will coexist and the extent of the government’s effectiveness in preventing monopolistic activities.